 An emergency can be a stressful time, especially with a newborn.
 Running out of baby formula or breast milk can make it even more stressful.
 Luckily, there is an easy way to make emergency baby formula with pantry items that have a long shelf life.

-As a dad, having my infant prepared for emergencies is a priority.
-Luckily, Mom is around and provides breast milk whenever he is hungry.
+As a dad, having my infant prepared for emergencies was a priority.
+Luckily, Mom was around and provided breast milk whenever he was hungry.
 That is not always the case for everyone and some moms are forced to rely on formula.
 If there is a disruption in our food supply and the supermarket cannot stock enough formula, or if parents cannot reach the supermarket to get formula- what happens to the hungry babies?
 There may be some hope in the pantry…

 Baby formula is made in high-tech labs and can’t be reproduced, right?
 Wrong.